dimitar-4/ms2-memory-game/README.md

 * The background images for both the light and the dark theme are downloaded from [Wallpaper Access](https://wallpaperaccess.com/).
 * The car manufactuters logo images are downloaded from [Pinterest](https://www.pinterest.com/).
+* The responsive image on different devices is made [here](http://ami.responsivedesign.is/).

 ### Acknowledgements

+* The inspiration for this project came from my best friend's son who loves to guess car brands logos so I started this project with him in mind.
+* Akshat Garg (my mentor) - THANK YOU for all advices, guidance and feedback getting me through the hole process.
+* All platforms and libraries that helped me in fixing all kinds of issues: Slack, Stack Overflow, Youtube, W3Schools.